 | Accented / non-native speakers | +3–8 WER points vs native | Multilingual models + balanced training data |

-If your current pipeline is more than 5 WER points above the relevant row, you have room to improve — usually by adding a layer, not by switching models.
+If your current pipeline is more than 5 WER points above the relevant row, you have room to improve, usually by adding a layer, not by switching models.
+The chart below shows how those layers compound.

 The 3 Strategies That Actually Move the Needle

-Every noise-robust ASR system we’ve shipped or audited comes back to three layers.
+Every noise-hardened ASR system we’ve shipped or audited comes back to three layers.
 Skip one and you’ll try to compensate with the others and hit a ceiling.

 1. Clean the audio before the model sees it.
 A neural front-end removes stationary noise (fans, HVAC), non-stationary noise (typing, door slams), and competing speech.
-This is the single highest-leverage intervention in 2026 because modern suppressors are fast enough to run in real time on commodity hardware, and the improvement compounds with whatever comes next.
+This is the highest-impact intervention in 2026 because modern suppressors run in real time on commodity hardware, and the gain compounds with whatever comes next.

 2. Use a model trained on noise.
 Frontier ASR models in 2026 aren’t just bigger — they’re trained on deliberately degraded audio (SpecAugment, room-impulse-response convolution, additive noise at controlled SNR).
-Choose one whose training distribution matches your deployment environment.
+Pick one whose training distribution matches where you deploy.

 Krisp SDK

-The most widely deployed neural suppressor in the industry — Zoom licensed Krisp’s technology for its noise cancellation feature, and the SDK is embedded in hundreds of communication products.
-Runs in under 15 ms on a single CPU core, removes most stationary and non-stationary noise, and preserves speech naturalness better than classical DSP.
-Our default recommendation for production apps where licensing cost is acceptable.
+The most widely deployed neural suppressor in the industry — Zoom licensed Krisp’s technology for its noise cancellation, and the SDK is embedded in hundreds of communication products.
+It runs in under 15 ms on a single CPU core, removes most stationary and non-stationary noise, and preserves speech naturalness better than classical DSP.
+Our default for production apps where the licensing cost is acceptable.

 NVIDIA Maxine Audio Effects

 GPU-accelerated noise removal with room-echo cancellation and super-resolution.
-Higher quality than Krisp on hard cases but requires NVIDIA hardware, making it a fit for server-side pipelines and AI-first endpoints rather than commodity mobile devices.
+Higher quality than Krisp on hard cases but it needs NVIDIA hardware, which makes it a fit for server-side pipelines and AI-first endpoints rather than commodity mobile devices.

-RNNoise (Mozilla) is the classic lightweight option — good enough for many cases, free, tiny CPU footprint.
-Facebook Research’s Demucs variants and Microsoft’s DeepFilterNet push quality higher at higher compute cost.
+RNNoise (Xiph) is the classic lightweight option, good enough for many cases, free, tiny CPU footprint.
+DeepFilterNet pushes quality higher, and Meta’s Demucs handles source separation when music sits under speech.
 For on-device use on mid-range phones, DeepFilterNet v3 at int8 is our current go-to.

 Platform-native denoisers

-Apple’s Voice Isolation, Google Meet’s noise cancellation, and modern Bluetooth codecs (LC3plus) do aggressive denoising upstream.
-That’s useful but also risky — they can strip phonemes your ASR needs.
-We test with native denoising both on and off, and sometimes ask users to disable it.
+Apple’s Voice Isolation, Google Meet’s noise cancellation, and modern Bluetooth codecs denoise upstream.
+Useful, but risky — they can strip phonemes your ASR needs.
+We test with native denoising both on and off, and sometimes ask users to turn it off.

-Rule of thumb: adding a neural suppressor to a noisy pipeline drops WER by 20–40% relative.
-That’s the single cheapest intervention you can make before changing models.
+Reach for a neural suppressor when: anything.
+Adding one to a noisy pipeline drops WER by 20–40% relative, the cheapest intervention you can make before changing models.

-• AssemblyAI Universal-2 — strong on call-center audio and speaker diarization, with built-in topic detection and content moderation as bonus outputs.
+• AssemblyAI Universal-2, strong on call-center audio and speaker diarization, with topic detection and content moderation as bonus outputs.

-• gpt-realtime speech — OpenAI’s unified speech-in / speech-out model.
-Not a pure ASR endpoint but competitive for conversational agents where you’re going to LLM anyway.
+• gpt-realtime speech, OpenAI’s unified speech-in / speech-out model.
+Not a pure ASR endpoint, but competitive for conversational agents where you’re going to an LLM anyway.

-SpecAugment and noise-mixed training are standard now, so most of these models already degrade gracefully — but the amount of noise they saw during training varies.
-If your deployment is heavily noisy, prefer models whose vendors publish noisy-condition WER numbers (Deepgram, NVIDIA) over ones that only publish LibriSpeech.
+SpecAugment and noise-mixed training are standard now, so most of these degrade gracefully, but the amount of noise each saw during training varies.
+If your deployment is heavily noisy, prefer models whose vendors publish noisy-condition WER (Deepgram, NVIDIA) over ones that only publish LibriSpeech.

 Strategy 3: Domain Fine-Tuning and Keyterm Biasing

-Even the best generic model will butcher “metoprolol” into “meta prolo” or “SKU 4-7-A-2-1” into “scue forty seven eight 21.”
+Even the best generic model turns “metoprolol” into “meta prolo” and “SKU 4-7-A-2-1” into “scue forty seven eight 21.”
 The fix isn’t training from scratch.
 It’s one of three cheaper moves:

 Keyterm biasing at inference.
-Deepgram Nova-3 accepts up to 1,000 custom terms per request with configurable weights.
-Whisper supports prompting with glossary text.
+Deepgram Nova-3 takes up to 1,000 custom terms per request with configurable weights.
+Whisper accepts a glossary prompt.
 AssemblyAI ships Word Boost.
-This is free accuracy on proper nouns, product names, drug names, part numbers, and industry jargon — no training required, deployable today.
+This is free accuracy on proper nouns, product names, drug names, part numbers, and jargon — no training, deployable today.

-Custom vocabulary and pronunciation lexicons.
-For words with non-obvious pronunciation (brand names, code-switched terms), an explicit pronunciation dictionary forces the model to handle the word correctly.
+Custom pronunciation lexicons.
+For words with non-obvious pronunciation (brand names, code-switched terms), an explicit pronunciation dictionary forces the model to handle them.
 Most enterprise ASR platforms expose this.

-The biasing-first, fine-tuning-second order matters.
+Order matters: biasing first, fine-tuning second.
 Biasing is free, reversible, and shippable in a day.
 Fine-tuning costs GPU time and MLOps overhead.
-Always exhaust biasing before training.
+Always exhaust biasing before you train.

 | Criterion | Deepgram Nova-3 | Whisper Large v3 Turbo | NVIDIA Riva Parakeet/Canary | AssemblyAI Universal-2 |